Gluing methods for quantitative stability of optimal transport maps: Proof of Theorems , and : bounded domains

 Let $\X$ be a non-empty proper John domain of $\R^d$, and consider its Whitney decomposition into closed dyadic cubes $P_j$ recalled in Lemma \ref{l:whitney}.
 Let us fix $\sigma =\min(10/9,(d+1)/d)$.
 For any $j$, we set $Q_j=\sigma P_j$; then $\mathcal{F}$ is defined as the set of all $Q_j$.
 In particular, due to \eqref{e:distwhitney}, there holds

 In the next sections, we will use this decomposition $(Q_j)_{j\in\mathcal{F}}$ to verify the Boman chain condition.
-Of course, the two conditions \eqref{e:conseccubessize} and \eqref{e:conseccubeoverlap} depend on the density $\rho$ that we put on $\X$; but it is already possible to verify \eqref{e:A} and \eqref{e:BJohn}, which are properties of $\mathcal{F}$ (and $\X$), independent of $\rho$.
+Of course, condition \eqref{e:conseccubeoverlap} depends on the density $\rho$ that we put on $\X$; but it is already possible to verify \eqref{e:A} and \eqref{e:BJohn}, which are properties of $\mathcal{F}$ (and $\X$), independent of $\rho$.

+Let us first check \eqref{e:A}.
+Denote by $\mathcal{W}$ the set of cubes in the Whitney decomposition of $\X$.
+For $x\in\X$,

-The last property of the Whitney decomposition listed in Lemma \ref{l:whitney} yields \eqref{e:A}.
+where we used $\sigma^2<5/4$ and the last property of the Whitney decomposition listed in Lemma \ref{l:whitney}.
+For $x\notin \X$, notice that $x$ does not belong to any cube $\sigma Q_j$ due to \eqref{e:bomanloin}, and therefore \eqref{e:A} also holds in this case.
 Then, \eqref{e:BJohn} is a consequence of $\X$ being a John domain, according to the following result: